 5.2 Capital work in progress represents cost incurred on the construction of expansion of factory.
-It also includes cost incurred on the construction of academy for technical training purposes.
-The construction is expected to be completed by the end of 2021G.
+It also includes cost incurred on the construction of manufacturing facility in Egypt subsidiary.
+The construction is expected to be completed by the end of 2022G.
 Capital work-in-progress at December 31, comprises the following